 - Aspiring Literary Translators (students and early career professionals)

 - Experienced Literary Translators who want to expand their experience of Literary Translation outside of the book

-Priority is given to people who are not usually visible within the mainstream literature sector in The Netherlands.
+Priority is given to people who are not usually visible within the mainstream literature sector.
 Namely, people whose reality is rooted in multicultural and multilingual experiences, as well as from marginalised communities and with different abilities.

 Read My World is an intersectional feminist festival, which means that we understand that it is not enough to just tick one box.
 We hereby give examples to illustrate what we mean, and this list is not exhaustive: Black people, POC, LGBTQ+ people, refugees, newcomers, migrants, people with invisible and visible disabilities (ASD, chronic illnesses and more), people with low income (minima or people living below the poverty line) etc.

 We are joining forces with de Tank in communicating the open call.
 De Tank’s priority is to work with BIPOC communities and ensure they have equal opportunities to enter the literary industry.

 Organising partners are also the Expertise Center for Literary Translation (ELV) and Vertalershuis Amsterdam.
 The aim of the ELV is to review the expertise of literary translators (into/from Dutch) in order to protect the quality of translations.
 In addition to housing foreign translators, the Vertalershuis Amsterdam organizes translation workshops and events related to literary translation, such as the annual Literary Translation Days.